43rd Infantry Division (United States): Combat chronicle

 43rd ID soldiers landing on Rendova Island in the Solomon Islands, 30 June 1943.

 The 43rd Infantry Division landed in New Zealand on 23 October 1942.
 The 172nd Infantry Regiment arrived at Espiritu Santo, 26 October.

+The division staged for shipment overseas at Fort Ord, California, on 6 September 1942 and departed San Francisco on 1 October.
+The division arrived in New Zealand on 23 October 1942, prior to being committed to combat in the South West Pacific Theater under the command of General Douglas MacArthur.
 The division moved to Noumea, New Caledonia, in November and to Guadalcanal, 17 February 1943.
 The Russell Islands were occupied without opposition, 21 February, and training continued.
 Elements landed on Vangunu and Rendova Islands against minor resistance, 30 June.

 Rendova served as the major staging point for the assault on the island of New Georgia.
 The assault on New Georgia was met with determined enemy resistance.
 The Japanese fought fiercely before relinquishing Munda and its airfield, 5 August.
 Vela Cela and Baanga were taken easily, but the Japanese resisted stubbornly on Arundel Island before withdrawing, 22 September.

 After training at Munda, the 43rd moved to Guadalcanal and thence to New Zealand for rest and rehabilitation.
 On 19 July 1944, the division was deployed to the Aitape-Wewak campaign, assuming defensive positions at Aitape.
 It engaged in patrols and reconnaissance at Tadji and along the Drinumor River, 25 July, and took the offensive, 8 August 1944, ending organized resistance on the 25th.
 On 9 January 1945, the 43rd made an assault landing in the San Fabian area, Lingayen Gulf, Luzon.
 Under enemy fire, the Division secured the beachhead and fought into the Lingayen Plain by 12 February.
 The offensive was resumed against the enemy north and west of Fort Stotsenburg, 27 February.
 After ending Japanese resistance in the Zambales Mountains with help from the Philippine resistance, the 43rd swung south against the Shimbu Line.
 On 6 May 1945, the attack continued in the Bulacan area.
 Ipo Dam was secured and enemy opposition smashed in the Ipo area, 19 May.
 Mopping-up activities continued until 30 June 1945.
 The Division left Manila, 7 September 1945, and arrived in Yokohama, Japan on 13 September for occupation duty.
 The division began preparations for departure for home on 27 September 1945, and officially began their departure on 29 September.
 The first ship arrived in San Francisco on 8 October 1945, three years and seven days after the first ship had left on 1 October 1942.
 The division troops were then moved to Camp Stoneman near Pittsburg, California, and arrangements were made to send each man to the Army separation center nearest his home.